isomerpages/moe-etd-tflb/pages/Eliciting Voices of Students with Diverse Learning Needs1.md

 ---------------------

 <center><h3>St. Anthony's Primary School</h3></center>
-<center><q>For students in TRANSIT*, many of them have other needs, such as literacy needs.
-The (EVS) resource guide highlights tools such as the text-to-speech function.
-(The use of such tools) is useful for students with literacy needs as they can listen to the instructions instead of struggling through the reading process.</q></center>

-> For students in TRANSIT*, many of them have other needs, such as literacy needs.
-The (EVS) resource guide highlights tools such as the text-to-speech function.
+> The (EVS) resource guide highlights tools such as the text-to-speech function.
 (The use of such tools) is useful for students with literacy needs as they can listen to the instructions instead of struggling through the reading process.

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/dDyf9ekgT-E" height="500" width="100%"></iframe>